Best Ways to Import Data Into R Language

 Note that it is more convenient to use the scan function, which permits the index of the next entry.

-Using Scan Function
+Using the Scan Function in R

 For small data sets it is better to read data from the console by using the scan function.
 The data can be entered on a separate line, by using a single space and/or tab.
-After entering the complete required data, pressing twice the enter key will terminate the scanning.
+After entering the complete required data, pressing the enter key twice will terminate the scanning.

 X <- scan()